Mărțișor: The object

 Nowadays a Mărțișor is made from silk strings, almost exclusively red and white.
 Before the 19th century various other colors were used: black and white in Mehedinți and in Aromanian communities, red only in Vâlcea, Romanați, Argeș, Neamț, and Vaslui, black and red in Brăila, white and blue in Vrancea, or even multiple colours in areas of southern Transylvania and Moldova.
 Likewise, the material used could have been wool, linen, cotton, or silk.

 Charms were attached to the strings, mostly coins, usually silver, or cross pendants.
 Later these ornaments were shaped to resemble various images such as four-leaf clover, ladybug, snowdrop etc. Bulgarian Martenitsa models the tassel into small dolls called Pizho and Penda.
 In Moldova the pendant started being made in the shape of ethnographic objects in the later part of the 20th century.

-General explanations have been given by the observers of the tradition for the object's appearance: the strings are believed to represent "funia anului" - the year's "rope", intertwining summer and winter, the pendant symbolized fortune and wealth, or, like a talisman, brought and preserved good health and beauty to the wearer.
+General explanations have been given by the observers of the tradition for the object's appearance: the strings are believed to represent "funia anului" - the year's "rope", intertwining summer and winter, the pendant symbolizes fortune and wealth, or, like a talisman, brought and preserved good health and beauty to the wearer.